opencomputeproject/onie/docs/design-spec/firmware_update.rst

 scenario.

-For more information on the tool for staging firmware updates see the documentation for the <FIXME FIXME>.
+For more information on the tool for staging firmware updates see the documentation for :ref:`cli_onie_fwpkg`.
 This covers staging, unstaging and querying information about pending firmware updates.

 .. note::